Dementia care articles

 Read more

-Caring for a parent with Dementia at home
+Caring for a parent with dementia at home

 When a family member is diagnosed with dementia, the transition of caring for them at home can often become difficult to deal with, however, prepared you might feel.
 Fully understanding dementia and how it may affect someone’s life can make caring for a senior […]